rhakbari/cloud-pricing-calculator/README.md

-This is a Frontend Application for Cloud7 Price Calculator
+This is a cloud pricing calculator app like [Linode](https://www.linode.com/cloud-pricing-calculator/)

 ## Getting Started